Volunteer Name: Faustina Beckie

 When I first left for Cusco, I was honestly really nervous.
 I was traveling alone to a new city, country, and continent.
 However, when I arrived, my worries went away because I felt safe, welcomed, and at peace with my coordinator, host family.
-My coordinator here in cusco took me on a tour of the city and showed me where I was going to work for the next couple of weeks.
-During the morning, I worked in the Unidad de Quemados at the hospital, and during the afternoon I worked in emergency at the Clinic.
+My coordinator here in Cusco took me on a tour of the city and showed me where I was going to work for the next couple of weeks.
+During the morning, I worked in the Unidad de Quemados at the hospital, and during the afternoon I worked in an emergency at the Clinic.
 Working in the hospital was amazing because I was getting hands-on experience treating and working with burned patients.
-I saw many different kinds of burns with varying intensities, and I think that seeing these harsh realities will help me i my future career as a nurse.
+I saw many different kinds of burns with varying intensities, and I think that seeing these harsh realities will help me in my future career as a nurse.
 In the clinic, I was not able to do much.
 I mostly spent my time following the nurses and observing them as they gave medications to patients.
 Overall, I had an amazing experience traveling and working here in Cusco

 6- How would you describe your accommodation, meals, security (e: host family, on-site, shared)

 My host family was spectacular.
 They gave me everything I needed and more.
 I had three delicious meals per day, a large room with a comfy bed, and the freedom to do what I wanted.
 The family was very friendly and welcoming and they made me feel safe and calm.
 The house was a short bus ride away from the hospital and clinic that I worked in, and it was very easy to find my way around.